 I think it's possible to write a kernel with GC, and to still be judicious about memory usage with a GC language.
 And I say that as someone who happens to think that a big issue with modern software is that too many programmers are spending their whole education and career to depend on GC without thinking about it carefully.
 That is to say I'm already a skeptic of high-level languages and GC, but I will still afford that it is technically possible.

-anonymars | an hour ago
+anonymars | a month ago

 > Microsoft did that, it was called Longhorn